A scientific approach to government

 • design experiments that control for factors other than the one being studied;

-• design experiments that don't harm human or animal subjects.
+• design experiments that don't potentially harm human or animal subjects.

 Science has theories, government has policies.
-In the same way that we can use (objective, quantitative) experiments to evaluate theories, we can (in many cases) use experiments to evaluate policies.
+In the same way that science uses experiments to evaluate theories, Scientific Government uses experiments to evaluate policies.
 The general idea:

-• Based on experimental results, use the policies that work best.
+4. Based on experimental results, use the policies that maximize GFM.

-At the core of Scientific Government is a "figure of merit" M(t) - a single quantitative time-varying measure of how well governmental policies are working.
-M(t) might include components such as
+Let's return to the idea of GFM.
+GFM should be a numerical measure of how well governmental policies are working.
+It might be a function of components such as

 • Health (physical and mental).